SummitRoute/osxlockdown/README.md

 # osxlockdown
 osxlockdown was built to audit, and remediate, security configuration settings on OS X 10.11 (El Capitan).

 This checks and flips various configuration settings.
+Many are simply stripping out features to reduce the attack surface.
+You may not like this.
 This is a compilation of numerous resources listed in the Resources section which could be converted to bash scripts.
 This is different than those resources in that instead of requiring the user to read a 100+ page doc, click through numerous GUIs, and try to decide if some esoteric output is good or bad, this tool combines all the steps into a single command.
 This tool is focused on enterprise deployments of OSX with regard to what it does, but made to be usable for stand-alone home users as well.

 Running the command by itself will tell you which audit checks passed and failed.
 Adding the `--remediate` flag will fix the problems identified.
 The commands.json file may be edited to disable certain rules by setting `enabled` to `false`.